Sidney E. Cox

-Sidney E. Cox, 1887–1975, was a Psalm Author and Composer.
+Sidney E. Cox (1887–1975) was an English-born Canadian hymnwriter.

 In 1907, Cox moved from England to Canada.
-In 1908 he joined the Methodist church but soon converted to the Salvation Army, where he worked from the years 1909 until 1944, eventually becoming a Major.
+In 1908, he joined the Methodist church but soon converted to the Salvation Army, where he worked from 1909 until 1944, eventually becoming a Major.
 After he left the Salvation Army he devoted his focus to evangelical revival work.
 Over the course of his life, Cox has authored or composed approximately 400 songs.